 David Trimble served as First Minister for the first five years of the new Northern Ireland Assembly, and struggled mightily to sustain his party’s support for the power-sharing arrangement.
 In November 2003, elections for the Assembly resulted in dramatic gains for more extreme parties from both sides of the sectarian divide.
 At first, it appeared that these results would threaten the stability of the power-sharing agreement, but despite initial fears, the peace agreement has held.
 Isolated incidents of violence have taken place, but a return to armed conflict has been soundly rejected by the great mass of the population on both sides of the sectarian divide.

 In May 2005, David Trimble was defeated for re-election to the British Parliament and stepped down as leader of the UUP.
 The party’s representation in Parliament had fallen to a single seat, out of 18 constituencies in Northern Ireland.
 The following year, David Trimble received a lifetime appointment to the House of Lords and was named Baron Trimble of Lisnagarvey.
 He did not stand for re-election to the Northern Ireland Assembly at the next election.
-On joining the House of Lords as a working peer, he joined the Conservative Party, and has proposed an alliance between the Conservatives and the Ulster Unionist Party.
-He is expected to play a significant role in any future conservative government in Britain.
+On joining the House of Lords as a working peer, he joined the Conservative Party, and has worked to bring about a long-term alliance between the Conservatives and the Ulster Unionist Party.

 David Trimble built his political career, and became leader of the Ulster Unionist Party, as a determined advocate of continued union with Great Britain, opposing any role for the Irish government in the affairs of Northern Ireland, but as party leader he was willing to take extraordinary chances for peace, repeatedly risking the support of his constituents to win their support for the peace process.